dehercar/portfolio/README.md

 ### **Cardiac Diseases**
 These modules were developed to perform data analysis over a dataset of 70k patients.
 Variables like blood preasure, height, weigth, patologies, etc were examinated on them.

-By analyzing demographic, medical and habits data we want to determine if they can lead into a cardio disease.
+By analyzing demographic, medical and habits data we want to determine if they can lead into a cardiac disease.

 [See repository.](https://github.com/dehercar/medical_data)